 The Executive Officer must approve an entity's reserve sale eligibility before that entity may participate in a reserve sale.

+An entity must keep its registration information current pursuant to section 95830(e) in order to participate in a Reserve sale.
+An entity that has not disclosed material changes to registration information by the deadline will be denied Reserve sale participation.

 Reserve Sale Participation Approval.

 An entity that intends to participate in a reserve sale must inform the Reserve Sale Administrator at least 20 days prior to a reserve sale of its intent to participate in a reserve sale, otherwise the entity may not participate in that reserve sale.
 An entity must be declared eligible for reserve sale participation before it can be approved for reserve sale participation.

+The Executive Officer will cancel or restrict a previously approved reserve sale participation application or reject a new application if the Executive Officer determines that an entity has:

+Provided false or misleading facts;

+Withheld material information from its application or account application information listed in section 95830, with material meaning information that could influence a decision by the Executive Officer;

+Violated the Reserve sale rules pursuant to subarticle 10;

+Violated the registration requirements pursuant to subarticle 5; or

+Violated the rules governing trading pursuant to subarticle 11.

 At least 12 days before the scheduled sale, an entity intending to participate in a Reserve sale must submit to the financial services administrator a bid guarantee, payable to the financial services administrator, in an amount greater than or equal to the sum of the maximum value of the bids to be submitted by the entity.

 The maximum value of a set of bids is the quantity bid at each tier times the tier price, summed across the three tiers.